tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/产品简介/封堵策略_intl_en.md

 ## What is blocking?
 Once the attack traffic exceeds the blocking threshold of a target IP, Tencent Cloud will block the target IP from all public network accessing through ISP service to protect other Tencent Cloud users.
->?The blocking threshold of a protected IP of an Anti-DDoS Pro instance is equal to the maximum protection capability in the current region.
+>- The blocking threshold of a protected IP of an Anti-DDoS Pro instance is equal to the maximum protection capability in the current region.
->- New Anti-DDoS Pro will provides all-out protection capability of at least 30 Gbps.
 >- Integrating the local cleansing capability, the all-out protection aims to spare no effort to successfully defend against each DDoS attack.
->- The maximum protection bandwidth is 300 Gbps for Guangzhou, 250 Gbps for Beijing, and 500 Gbps for Shanghai, which will be dynamically adjusted based on the actual network status.

 In short, once the traffic attacking your IP goes over the maximum protection bandwidth Tencent Cloud provided, Tencent Cloud will block the IP from all public networks’ access.